-We do not know whether our planned trials will begin on time or be completed on schedule, if at all.
+We do not know whether our ongoing trials will be completed on schedule, if at all, or if any future clinical trials will begin on time.
 The commencement and completion of clinical trials can be delayed for a number of reasons, including delays related to:

-- the FDA, EMA or comparable foreign regulatory authorities disagreeing as to the design or implementation of our clinical trials and reaching consensus among the FDA and EMA over the design of the same clinical trial; - any failure or delay in obtaining regulatory authorizations to commence a trial; - any failure or delay in reaching an agreement with contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - institutional review boards, or IRBs, refusing to approve, suspending or terminating the trial at an investigational site, precluding enrollment of additional subjects, or withdrawing their approval of the trial; - · changes to clinical trial protocols; - · clinical sites deviating from trial protocols or dropping out of a trial; - manufacturing or obtaining sufficient quantities of vonoprazan and any future product candidates and obtaining sufficient quantities of lansoprazole, which will be used in both of our planned Phase 3 clinical trials, and/or antibiotics for use in clinical trials, including amoxicillin and clarithromycin, which will be used in our planned Phase 3 clinical trial of vonoprazan for the treatment of H. pyloriinfection; - · subjects failing to enroll or remain in our trials at the rate we expect, or failing to return for post- treatment follow-up; - subjects choosing an alternative treatment for the indication for which we are developing vonoprazan and any future product candidates, or participating in competing clinical trials; - · lack of adequate funding to continue the clinical trial; - · subjects experiencing severe or unexpected drug-related adverse effects; - · occurrence of serious adverse events in trials of the same class of agents conducted by other companies; - selection of clinical endpoints that require prolonged periods of clinical observation or analysis of the resulting data; - a facility manufacturing vonoprazan or any future product candidates or any of their components being ordered by the FDA or comparable foreign regulatory authorities to temporarily or permanently shut down due to violations of current good manufacturing, or cGMP, regulations or other applicable requirements, or infections or cross-contaminations of product candidates in the manufacturing process; - · any changes to our manufacturing process that may be necessary or desired; - third-party clinical investigators losing the licenses or permits necessary to perform our clinical trials, not performing our clinical trials on our anticipated schedule or consistent with the clinical trial protocol, good clinical practices, or GCP, or other regulatory requirements; - third-party contractors not performing data collection or analysis in a timely or accurate manner; or third-party contractors becoming debarred or suspended or otherwise penalized by the FDA or other government or regulatory authorities for violations of regulatory requirements, in which case we may need to find a substitute contractor, and we may not be able to use some or all of the data produced by such contractors in support of our marketing applications.
+- the FDA, EMA or comparable foreign regulatory authorities disagreeing as to the design or implementation of our clinical trials and reaching consensus among the FDA and EMA over the design of the same clinical trial; - any failure or delay in obtaining regulatory authorizations to commence a trial; - any failure or delay in reaching an agreement with contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - institutional review boards, or IRBs, refusing to approve, suspending or terminating the trial at an investigational site, precluding enrollment of additional subjects, or withdrawing their approval of the trial; - changes to clinical trial protocols; - clinical sites deviating from trial protocols or dropping out of a trial; - manufacturing or obtaining sufficient quantities of vonoprazan and any future product candidates; - inability to obtain and deliver sufficient quantities of vonoprazan and any future product candidates, or of lansoprazole, which is being used in both of our Phase 3 clinical trials, and/or antibiotics, including amoxicillin and clarithromycin, which are being used in our Phase 3 clinical trial of vonoprazan for the treatment of H. pylori infection, to clinical sites; - subjects failing to enroll or remain in our trials at the rate we expect, or failing to return for post- treatment follow-up; - subjects choosing an alternative treatment for the indication for which we are developing vonoprazan and any future product candidates, or participating in competing clinical trials; - lack of adequate funding to continue the clinical trial; - subjects experiencing severe or unexpected drug-related adverse effects;

+- occurrence of serious adverse events in trials of the same class of agents conducted by other companies; - selection of clinical endpoints that require prolonged periods of clinical observation or analysis of the resulting data; - a facility manufacturing vonoprazan or any future product candidates or any of their components being ordered by the FDA or comparable foreign regulatory authorities to temporarily or permanently shut down due to violations of current good manufacturing, or cGMP, regulations or other applicable requirements, or infections or cross-contaminations of product candidates in the manufacturing process; - any changes to our manufacturing process that may be necessary or desired; - third-party clinical investigators losing the licenses or permits necessary to perform our clinical trials, not performing our clinical trials on our anticipated schedule or consistent with the clinical trial protocol, good clinical practices, or GCP, or other regulatory requirements; - third-party contractors not performing data collection or analysis in a timely or accurate manner; or - third-party contractors becoming debarred or suspended or otherwise penalized by the FDA or other government or regulatory authorities for violations of regulatory requirements, in which case we may need to find a substitute contractor, and we may not be able to use some or all of the data produced by such contractors in support of our marketing applications.